Construction Management and Technology ,BS

 Civil, Commercial Design, Construction, Construction Management, Electrical, Management, Mechanical, Mechanical Design, Residential, Residential Design, approved for STEM-OPT extension, building, design, special

-The BS program in construction management and technology allows students to specialize in construction and facility management.
-Students learn to organize, lead and manage the building construction business processes related to real estate, facility and infrastructure projects.
+In the Bachelor of Science program in construction management and technology, students specialize in construction and facility management.
+They learn to organize, lead and manage the building construction business processes related to real estate, facility and infrastructure projects.

 Construction management is the most vital function on a job site.
 Construction managers represent the interests of the building owner or the contractor and interact with architects, engineers, subcontractors, vendors and suppliers to ensure the success of construction projects in the built environment.